-Brands fit into many types of businesses, some have been around for many years and are quite traditional in so much that they operate from bricks and mortar buildings or possibly from a small high street premises.
+Brands fit into many types of businesses and are able to adapt to new buying process in Ireland.
+Some have been around for many years and are quite traditional in so much that they operate from bricks and mortar buildings or possibly from a small high street premises.
 It is hard for these businesses to compete with the big corporations as they simply don’t have the budgets to do so.

 Every business and brand should therefore adapt to the growing need of digital marketing.
 It offers many opportunities to move forward with your business, also your target audience will benefit from an online presence.

 As previously pointed out that small businesses find it hard to compete with corporations, however, smaller businesses can leave their mark online, as online marketing embraces a large array of marketing strategies which can be a perfect fit for small business owners.